hpcc-systems/Tombolo/tombolo_docs/docs/Install/Local.md

 ## Step 1 - Clone the Git Repository

-Open a Command Prompt, Powershell, Terminal, or any other integrated terminal and navigate to your desired installation location.
+Open a terminal and navigate to your desired installation location.

 Run the command below.